 Finding a Great co-founder

 Finding a Great co-founder is like lottery.
 And when you find one it’s like marriage.
 It’s what makes or breaks companies.
 And its not any co-founder, it’s the “right” co-founder which complements you and fills in your weak spots.
+With the right co-founder, you’re not just building a company — you’re setting the stage for everything from scaling to potentially Selling a Business one day.
 You need a Great co-founder.

 Many people want to do something in business.
 They day dream and talk it big like it’s happening.
 But when the time comes to crunch and the need to sacrifice their life style (change) the tune begins to change.
 This is why this cuts out about 90% of the want to be co-founder pool.